9 Expert Tricks to Fall Asleep Fast

 And not just turkey.
 "Any tryptophan-containing food, which includes nuts, chicken, fish, lentils, and eggs, can help usher in sleepyhead syndrome," says Falamas.
 An amino acid, tryptophan also can increase the brain's production of serotonin.
-"If you're the type who can't sleep on a empty stomach, a healthy source of fat like avocado or nut butters can help stave off hunger, while providing restorative properties," she adds.
-“Just make sure it's in moderation and fits within your daily caloric needs."
+"If you're the type who can't sleep on an empty stomach, a healthy source of fat like avocado or nut butter can help stave off hunger, while providing restorative properties," she says.
+"Just make sure it's in moderation and fits within your daily caloric needs."
 And check out these 8 Ways to Lose Weight While You Sleep!

 Shake things up with micellar protein.
 "A protein powder containing micellar casein takes longer to break down and makes for a good pre-bed protein option, as your body can use the protein the entire time you're sleeping," says Falamas.
 Waking up to bigger muscles?
 We'll take it.
 Drinking a protein shake is just one of the 14 Ways to Wake Up With Zero Belly!

 No more excuses.
-(And if you're still in your full-size bed from college—really, no more excuses.)
+(And if you're still in your twin-size bed from college—really, no more excuses.)
 "You should replace your mattress every 10 years, so why not do it now?" says Smiley.
-Chains like Sears often offer free delivery, and several innovative online startups have debuted: Called the "Uber of the mattress world," Casper offers free shipping, a 100-day trial and free returns.
+Chains like Sears often offer free delivery, and several innovative online startups have debuted.
+Called the "Uber of the mattress world," Casper offers free shipping, a 100-day trial, and free returns.

 Light-blocking curtains make a huge difference when it comes to falling asleep.
 Outside light makes it harder for your mind to shut down, even if you think you're immune to such instinctive signals.
 Melatonin, the hormone involved in putting your body to sleep, is compromised when light is present.
 "Darken your room so that going to bed, even early, feels natural," says Smiley.
 Be sure that lights from electronics are blocked as well.